 It is generally known that the medical curriculum plays a major role in preparing students to be professionals in their field of expertise.
 However, it plays a lesser role in helping students develop their potential and skills in areas of leadership, team collaboration, and advancements in the area of social impact.
-Using myself as an example, in recent times I have volunteered for different projects and worked with different organizations.
-This has helped me to develop my personal and professional skills over time.
+Using myself as an example, I have volunteered for different projects and worked with different organizations.
+This has helped develop my personal and professional skills over time.
 Knowing that the medical curriculum is insufficient, many students have taken this time to be more intentional about their growth, apart from the academia.
 Many are taking online courses, learning new languages and engaging with other sectors (businesses and other non-medical organizations).
 A handful of students has been engaged in research by publishing papers and articles, while others have read self-improvement books.

 Medical students have leveraged their free time by building their capacities and professional growth.
 In fact, local medical associations have played a number of roles in this.
 Nigerian Medical Students Association (NIMSA) is the umbrella body of over 60,000 medical students in the 38 medical schools in Nigeria, is affiliated with IFMSA, and is the student arm of the Nigerian Medical Association.
-They have been key players in contributing to the capacity building and personal development of their members; both having organized shared learning opportunities such as research writing, accessing global opportunities and CV writing, for their members.
+They have been key players in contributing to the capacity building and personal development of their members; both having organized shared learning